Introduction

 Greater Efficiency

-Small teams can accomplish significantly more.
+Small teams can do far more.

 Competitive Advantage